checkeverything.ch

 • Geneva pays the most: CHF 24.59 per hour, one of the highest minimums worldwide in purchasing power terms

-• CLAs take precedence: where industry agreements pay more, the CLA rate applies
+• CLAs take precedence where industry agreements pay more; workers always receive the higher of the two rates

-• Sources: cantonal labor offices, SECO Swiss Earnings Structure Survey, Federal Statistical Office (as of May 2026)
+• Sources: cantonal labour offices, City of Lucerne, City of Zurich, Unia, Federal Statistical Office (as of June 2026)

-Minimum Wage Switzerland 2026: No Federal Law, Cantons Decide
+Minimum Wage Switzerland 2026: No Federal Law, Cantons and Cities Decide

-If you work in one of these six cantons, you are entitled to the local minimum, regardless of industry, nationality or place of residence.
-In the other 20 cantons, wages are either set by a collective labor agreement (CLA) covering your sector, or negotiated individually.
+If you work in one of these cantons or cities, you are entitled to the local minimum, regardless of industry, nationality or place of residence.
+Everywhere else, wages are set by a collective labour agreement (CLA) covering your sector or negotiated individually.

 CantonMinimum/hourMonthly (100%)*Effective from